 Rotator Cuff Symptoms

-- Pain over the front of the shoulder and is worse doing overhead activities.
+- Shoulder pain over the front of the shoulder and is worse doing overhead activities.
 The shoulder may often be painful at night, particularly when lying on that side.

 - Weakness of the shoulder will be related to lack of use and the degree of pain present.

 - Loss of active shoulder motion may be observed.
-Patients may be unable to lift their own arm up well but an examiner can do it for them.
+Patients may be unable to lift their own arm up fully but an examiner can do it for them.

 Causes of Rotator Cuff Tears

 - Degenerative changes within the tendons.
-This is an age-related process.
+This is an age-related process and referred to as tendinopathy.
+Achilles tendinopathy is another example.

-- The bony shape of part of the shoulder region above the rotator cuff (the acromion) has been shown to vary and to be important in cuff tears.
+- The bony shape of part of the shoulder region above the rotator cuff (the acromion) has been shown to vary may be important in cuff tears.
+This may be a secondary effect (i.e. not the cause) due to weakness allowing the head of the humerus to impinge under the acromion and cause the bony changes.

 - Impingement.
-This occurs when the top of the head of the humerus pressures against the underside of the acromion above.
+This occurs when the top of the head of the humerus causes pressure against the underside of the acromion above.
 The supraspinatus tendon is in this area and is thought to suffer tendinitis and tears in more severe cases.

 - Instability.
 Laxity of the ligaments may be inherited or due to stretching for athletic performance.
 This allows the head of the humerus to move upwards and impinge on the structures above, eventually injuring the rotator cuff.